-When Consumer Reports polled its readers to name the best grocery store chain in the United States in 2015, the answer was the same as the one they had gotten in 2014: Wegmans had no equal.
-The supermarket headquartered in Rochester, New York earned top honors for food freshness, organic selection, and cleanliness.
-Privately owned and family operated, the chain’s 91 Mid-Atlantic stores are also renowned for their treatment of employees.
+When Consumer Reports polled its readers on the best grocery store chain in the United States in 2019, Wegmans came in a strong second.
+(Central Market based in Texas took the top spot.)
+The supermarket headquartered in Rochester, New York earned high marks for food freshness, organic selection, and cleanliness.
+Privately owned and family operated, the chain's 99 mid-Atlantic stores are also renowned for their treatment of employees.
 Take a look at a few facts to keep in mind the next time you’re roaming one of their massive locations.

 You might assume the trend of mega-markets is a relatively recent development, with quaint mom-and-pop shops dotting states in the 20th century.
 But when brothers John and Walter Wegman got into the grocery business in the 1920s, they quickly worked their way up to a 20,000 square foot store that included a cafeteria that seated 300 people.
 (Current stores run between 75,000 to 140,000 square feet.)

 2. Wegmans once had their own television show.

 In the 1950s, Wegmans gave its customers novelty currency along with their change; the money could be used during taping of a regional television program called Dollar Derby.
 The auction allowed the studio audience to bid on merchandise and pay using the phony money.
 (Using phony money for any current Wegmans transaction is, of course, very illegal.)